 This will be a shift that will be scheduled similar to an "afternoon or split shift".
-These hours can be scheduled for no more than 25% of the total clinical hours required.
 This shift will be considered non-routine (alternate) and exact times will be determined by the clinical instructor.

 The student will experience all types of trauma and non-routine examinations on this shift (example of this type of exam - gunshot wounds, stabbings, and motor vehicle accidents).